aiman-al-masoud/deixiscript/src/deixiscript/README.md

 successive AST transformations, until you can translate each Deixiscript AST to at most one JS AST (of multiple possible types).

+# Stages

+1. parse each sentence as a Deixiscript AST
+1. go through the AST transformations
+1. translate Deixiscript ASTs to JS ASTs (one to one)
+1. translate JS ASTs to JS code

 # AST Transformations

 - modifier expansion (context free)